Interventional radiology: Cutting-edge, minimally invasive methods treat wide range of diseases

 What’s interventional radiology?

-Interventional radiology procedures often involve making make one or more small incisions (usually in your abdomen or groin) and using tiny devices, such as small catheters (thin hollow tubes), wires, beads, balloons and whole host of cutting-edge devices and medicines, to treat disease in blood vessels and organs.
+Interventional radiology procedures often involve making one or more small incisions (usually in your abdomen or groin) and using tiny devices, such as small catheters (thin hollow tubes), wires, beads, balloons and whole host of cutting-edge devices and medicines, to treat disease in blood vessels and organs.

 We use radiological imaging, such as X-ray, ultrasound and computerized tomography (CT) to see inside the body and guide our treatments, without needing to make large incisions and open up the body like traditional surgery.